 DNS64 is one of the transition mechanisms that enable the communication between IPv4 resources and IPv6-only hosts.

 Many organizations have adopted IPv6 due to the scarcity of available IPv4 space.
-However, the majority of content and resources on the Internet still remain IPv4-only and are not directly accessible over IPv6-only systems as the two protocols are not compatible.
-This means that IPv4-only and IPv6-only hosts cannot communicate each other without a translation mechanism that maps one to the other.
+However, the majority of content and resources on the Internet still remain IPv4-only and aren't directly accessible over IPv6-only systems as the two protocols aren't compatible.
+This means that IPv4-only and IPv6-only hosts can't communicate each other without a translation mechanism that maps one to the other.
 DNS64 is one of the transition mechanisms that enable the communication between IPv4 resources and IPv6-only hosts.

 The device then connects to the IPv6 address of the AAAA record returned by DNS64.
 All traffic for the synthesized IPv6 addresses is automatically redirected to the NAT64 gateway, which then converts the connection to the correct IPv4 address.